Feed Tomorrow Week

 Secondary school students came together to support their peers across the TDSB by preparing and selling breakfasts in their schools.
-Students gained volunteer hours and the proceeds went towards supporting Student Nutrition Programs.
+Students gained volunteer hours and proceeds will go towards supporting Student Nutrition Programs in our city.

-As part of their staff-led fundraising initiative, ACE Bakery staff delivered 6-foot baguettes to all 18 beyond 3:30 sites.
-Our Junior Chefs prepared amazing creations, which were enjoyed by all during snack time.
+As part of their staff-led fundraising initiative, ACE Bakery staff delivered six-foot baguettes to all 18 beyond 3:30 sites.
+Our Junior Chefs prepared amazing sandwiches, which were enjoyed by all during snack time.

 VIP Bus Tour

-VIPs, passionate about food and child nutrition, travelled “student style” to see Student Nutrition Programs in action.
-Following the school experience, guests arrived at a reception at St. Lawrence Market Kitchen, with food provided by St. Lawrence Market merchants.
+VIP guests, passionate about food and child nutrition, travelled “student-style” to see Student Nutrition Programs in action.
+Following the school visits, the guests arrived at a reception at the St. Lawrence Market Kitchen and enjoyed food provided by St. Lawrence Market merchants.

 Junior Chefs’ Cooking Challenge

-Three teams of beyond 3:30 after-school program students competed in a culinary competition to close out our feed tomorrow week.
-Students had been preparing since September.
-The finalists cooked for a panel of judges, including chefs, “foodies” and media.
+Three teams of beyond 3:30 after-school program students competed in a culinary competition to close out Feed Tomorrow Week.
+Students began preparing in September.
+The finalists cooked for a panel of judges, including chefs, “foodies,” and media.
 Prizes were given for 1st, 2nd and 3rd place.

 Members of the Toronto District School Board’s (TDSB) Nutrition Services Team provided Ontario Apples in return for donations towards student nutrition.